josephkb87/PythonSQLDB/README.md

 This repo looks at the basics on Python Using SQL DataBase

-#  Requirements;
+#  Requirements
- Install [SSMS](https://docs.microsoft.com/en-us/sql/ssms) if you donot have it already Install [My SQL Workbench](https://dev.mysql.com/downloads/workbench/) if you donot have it already Install [dotnet framework](https://dotnet.microsoft.com/en-us/download) OR enable it if you donot have it already
+ * Install [SSMS](https://docs.microsoft.com/en-us/sql/ssms) if you donot have it already
+ * Install [My SQL Workbench](https://dev.mysql.com/downloads/workbench/) if you donot have it already
+ * Install [dotnet framework](https://dotnet.microsoft.com/en-us/download) OR enable it if you donot have it already

 # Covered Include;
-- Basic Commands in Python_SQL
+* Basic Commands in Python_SQL
-- DataTypes in SQL
+* DataTypes in SQL
-- Mysql Operations with Python
+* Mysql Operations with Python
-- MySQL Stored Procedures
+* MySQL Stored Procedures
-- Creating Excel Reports for Data( pythonExcel,OneRowExcelReport,AlldatabseDataReport,StylingExcelReport)
+* Creating Excel Reports for Data( pythonExcel,OneRowExcelReport,AlldatabseDataReport,StylingExcelReport)